vinceallenvince/FloraJS/README.markdown

 #### A small World

-Putting it all together, we can observe our Agent try to navigate a World with multiple Stimuli and Proximity objects.
+Putting it all together, we can observe Agents navigate a World with multiple Stimuli and Proximity objects.

         Flora.System.start(function () {